d-u-d-e/my-notes-cplusplus/NicolaiJosuttis_C++20TheCompleteGuide.md

     is valid, although in general, **it is a fatal runtime error to use a reference to a temporary as a collection a range-based for loop iterates over** (the lifetime of any temporary within range_expression is not extended, but it's okay to just have a temporary).
 Because passing a temporary range object (rvalue) moves the range into an `owning_view`, the view does not refer to an external container and therefore there is no runtime error.

 15) Modifying leading elements of ranges (changing their value or inserting/deleting elements) may invalidate views if and only if `begin()` has already been called before the modification.
 Therefore, iterating over the elements of a view might invalidate a later use if its referred range has been modified in the meantime.

+## Chapter 8: View Types in Detail

+1) The class template `std::ranges::subrange<>` defines a view to the elements of a range that is usually passed as a pair of begin iterator and sentinel (end iterator).
+Internally, the view itself represents the elements by storing begin (iterator) and end (sentinel).
+The major use case of the subrange view is to convert a pair of begin iterator and sentinel (end iterator) into one object.
+For example:
+    ```c++
+    std::vector<int> coll{0, 8, 15, 47, 11, -1, 13};
+    std::ranges::subrange s1{std::ranges::find(coll, 15),
+    std::ranges::find(coll, -1)};
+    print(coll); // 15 47 11
+    ```

+2) The type of subranges depends only on the type of the iterators (and whether or not size() is provided).
+This can be used to harmonize the type of raw arrays:
+    ```c++
+    int a1[5] = { ... };
+    int a2[10] = { ... };
+    std::same_as<decltype(a1), decltype(a2)> // false
+    std::same_as<decltype(std::ranges::subrange{a1}), decltype(std::ranges::subrange{a2})> // true
+    ```

+3) The class template `std::ranges::ref_view<>` defines a view that simply refers to a range.
+That way, passing the view by value has an effect like passing the range by reference.
+The effect is similar to type `std::reference_wrapper<>`.
+Passing a container to a coroutine, which usually has to take parameters by value, may be one application of this technique.
+Note that you can only create a ref view to an lvalue (a range that has a name).
+For an rvalue, you have to use an owning view.
+Ref views can also (and usually should) be created with a range factory: `std::views::all(rg)`.
+Note that all other views that take a range indirectly call all() for that passed range (by using `std::views::all_t<>`).
+For that reason, a ref view is almost always created automatically if you pass an lvalue that is not a view to one of the views.

+4) The class template `std::ranges::owning_view<>` defines a view that takes ownership of the elements of another range.
+This is the only view (so far) that might own multiple elements.
+However, construction is still cheap, because an initial range has to be an rvalue.
+Owning views can also (and usually should) be created with a range factory: `std::views::all(rg)`.
+In addition, almost all other range adaptors also create an owning view if an rvalue is passed that is not a view yet.

+5) The class template `std::ranges::common_view<>` is a view that harmonizes the begin and end iterator types of a range to be able to pass them to code where the same iterator type is required (such as to constructors of containers or traditional algorithms).
+It is better to use the range adaptor `std::views::common()` to create a common view.
+Note that by using the adaptor, it is not a compile-time error to create a common view from a range that is already common.
+This is the key reason to prefer the adaptor over directly initializing the view.

+6) The class template `std::ranges::iota_view<>` is a view that generates a sequence of values.
+Iota views can also (and usually should) be created with a range factory: `std::views::iota(val)` or `std::views::iota(val, endVal)`.

+7) The class template `std::ranges::single_view<>` is a view that owns one element.
+Unless the value type is const, you can even modify the value.
+Single views can also (and usually should) be created with a range factory: `std::views::single(val)`

+8) The class template `std::ranges::empty_view<>` is a view with no elements.
+However, you have to specify the element type.
+Empty views can also (and usually should) be created with a range factory, which is a variable template: `std::views::empty<type>`.